Hope Solo Announces She's Running For U.S. Soccer Presidency

 Current U.S. Soccer President Sunil Gulati declared Monday that he would not seek re-election, flinging the race wide open.

-In her post, Solo told the story of her own decades-long experience in the U.S. soccer program, whose women's national team has often been the best in the world while the men have made only intermittent progress.
+In her post, Solo tells the story of her own decades-long experience in the U.S. soccer program, whose women's national team has often been the best in the world while the men have made only intermittent progress.

 "I was just a kid from a lower-middle class family in Richland, WA," she writes.
 "My parents gave me a great life but they had no choice but to say 'no' time and time again to the outrageous expenses that we would incur with every team, every tournament, and every camp.
 I was the best player in the state, but I couldn't afford gas money to drive across the mountains to play in tournaments, stay two nights in the hotel and eat out."

-The cost of youth soccer is often pointed to as a reason why the U.S. men's team has not become an international power, despite the United States' wealth, large population and success in other sports.
+The cost of youth soccer is often pointed to as one reason why the U.S. men's team has not become an international power, despite the United States' wealth, large population and success in other sports.

-Solo laid out a platform of four core principles: creating a winning culture, equal pay and opportunities for women, addressing "pay to play" and lack of diversity in youth soccer, and bringing transparency to US Soccer governance.
+Solo laid out a platform of four core principles: creating a winning culture, equal pay and opportunities for women, addressing "pay to play" and lack of diversity in youth soccer, and bringing transparency to U.S. Soccer governance.

 She is one of at least nine candidates.
 The first seven to declare were all men, including current Vice President Carlos Cordeiro and two former players who are now TV commentators, Kyle Martino and Eric Wynalda.